Conditional expectations, traces, angles between spaces and Representations of the Hecke algebras: Introduction

-We use the following construction of the Hilbert space of the associated $\Gamma$ - invariant vectors.
-We assume the representation $\pi$, now denoted by $\pi_0$ acts on the Hilbert space $H_0$.
-To define a Hilbert space of $\Gamma$ - invariant vectors we use a scale (as it is the case with the Petterson scalar product).
+We use the following construction of the Hilbert space of the associated $ \Gamma$ - invariant vectors.
+We assume the representation $\pi$, denoted in the following by $\pi_0$, acts on the Hilbert space $H_0$.
+To define a Hilbert space of $ \Gamma$ - invariant vectors we use a "scale for $\Gamma$-invariant vectors" (as it is done in the Petersson scalar product).